kiba/Writings/dreamwalker/chp1_a_dreamer.md

 "There are antibodies that we cannot identify..."

 ...
-[todo]make the interaction more professional[/todo]

-I finally woke up to a strong white light.
-Beeping noise pervades my ears, as did the various transparent plastic tubes that seemed to poke everywhere into my body.
+I woke up, exposed to a strong light source.
+The white light made my eyes hurt.
+Beeping noise pervaded my ears and transparent plastic tube snaked around my body.

-Why was am I in a hospital?
+Why am I in a hospital?

 I tried to wriggle.
-It seemed that I can't move, and moreover, I am encased in a full body cast.
+No matter what I did, I can't move, and moreover, I am encased in a full body cast.
 I tried to recall what happened.

 Oh yeah.
-I had a horrible nightmare last night.
-Then I woke up.
-Mom and I talked, and she threatened doctor appointment if this kept up.
-Then I went to bed.
+I had a night terror last night.
+It was so scary that I threw up in the restroom, and mom was so concerned that she decided to sleep in my room.

 But how did I get there?
-The only thing that came to mind was the possibility of a car accident.
-Mom said something about that last night, but I don't remember getting into a car and crashing.
 What day is it?
 Where's my mom?

 I did the only thing I think I could.
 I pivoted with my eyes, trying to get a look good of my surrounding.